jtcbrule/whittemore-template/README.md

 # whittemore-template

-A Leiningen template for Whittemore.
+A Leiningen template for Whittemore, based on Leiningen's 'default' template.

 ## Usage